 Is your toddler afraid to poop in the potty?
 Does he sit but still not poop?
 These tricks will get him to stop holding bowel movements and finally poop.

 My son had been potty trained for months, with hardly any pee accidents.
-But despite his strides, he wouldn’t use the potty to poop, and instead would simply go in his undies.
+But despite his strides, he wouldn’t use the potty to poop, and instead would simply go in his undies and pants.

 “I don’t want to,” he’d respond when I asked about using the potty.